sfc-gh-dproksch/snowflake/connect/Python/README.md

 Pip will install the Snowflake connector **and** a boatload of dependencies.
 The installation took less than two minutes.

 4. Validate the installation was successfull.
 Execute the script __validate.py__.
 Be mindful to change the values in the script to reflect the values needed to connect to your Snowflake account.
+The value for the account is to the left of "snowflakecomputing.com".
     - user
     - password
     - account